acl-services/paprika/packages/FieldTypes/README.md

 ## Uses

-Once the component its imported:
+Once the component is imported:

 ```js
 import FieldTypes from "@paprika/field-types";